oodegard/Bruk2ucsfGui/README.md

 # Bruk2ucsfGui
- A GUI for NMR Bruker fils that uses bruk2UCSF to convert to UCSF files
+ A super simple GUI that uses bruk2UCSF.exe to convert to Bruker files to UCSF files.

+ "Sometimes you don't want to open a cmd..."